 Legal and Regulatory

 - Bangko Sentral ng Pilipinas (BSP) oversees the banking sector and administers foreign-exchange controls.
+Payment and settlement systems are supervised by BSP’s Core Information Technology Sub-Group of the Supervision and Examination Sector.

 - A company is resident if it is incorporated in the Philippines or licensed to carry out business there.